yangl77/OrderTracker/README.md

 - Save your Gpt api_key in api_key.json under packages/gpt/authorization.

-- Save your proxy in proxy.json if you need it.ß
+- Save your proxy in proxy.json if you need it.